brazil-data-cube/rstac/README.md

 Now, `s_obj` variable holds our stac object that is a simple reference to `/stac` endpoint.
 This endpoint gives us a list of all catalogs available in the service.
-However, `stac()` function does not try any connection to the server, it just store some key information about the service such as the allowed HTTP methods and expected content type responses by the server.
+However, `stac()` function does not try any connection to the server, it just store some key information about the service such as the STAC endpoints and parameters for HTTP requests.

-To retrieve data from this endpoint, we can call the `get_request()` function to do an HTTP GET connection to the server:
+To retrieve data from this object, we can call the `get_request()` function to do a HTTP GET connection to the server:

 ```R
 s_obj %>% get_request()
 ```

 ```R
 # Create a stac_items object and return STAC items